IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

     .. group-tab:: Vue

-        To automatically reload a :ref:`VueListViewModel` when data source parameters change, simply use the list's :ts:`$startAutoLoad` function:
+        To automatically reload a :ref:`ListViewModel <VueListViewModels>` when data source parameters change, simply use the list's :ts:`$startAutoLoad` function:

         .. code-block:: vue